Budibase/website/content/blog/ai-agents/open-source-ai-agent-platforms.md

 On top of this, some users note that LangChain’s rich integration set leads to a heavy dependency footprint, including a variety of optional packages for models, vector databases, and other tools.

-This may lead to issues with installation and management, especially for less technical teams.
-Similarly, some users report that building logic is a somewhat complex experience, due to LangChain’s layered abstractions.
+This may lead to issues  for less technical teams.
 This may make more streamlined solutions more viable for such teams.
+However, LangGraph Studio is also available for users who want to build agents with a drag-and-drop experience.

 #### Licensing